Skip to Main Content

 (2)a.
 Immediately upon approval of an application for a concealed carry permit, the sheriff shall issue the applicant a secure permit card to carry a pistol in a vehicle or concealed on or about his or her person within this state, valid for a term of one year, five years, or the permit holder's lifetime, as indicated within the approved application.

 b.
-If the sheriff is unable to produce a hard copy secure permit card at the time of approval, the sheriff shall issue the applicant a temporary paper permit, valid for 30 days following the date of issuance.
-The sheriff shall produce and mail to the applicant a hard copy secure permit card within 15 days of issuing the temporary paper permit.
+If the sheriff cannot produce a hard copy secure permit card at the time of approval, the sheriff shall issue the applicant a temporary paper permit, valid for 30 days following the date of issuance.
+The sheriff shall produce and mail the applicant a hard copy of the secure permit card within 15 days of issuing the temporary paper permit.

 (f)(1) Notwithstanding any provision of law to the contrary: